plabayo/rama/CONTRIBUTING.md

 will also succeed.
 The difference still though is that GitHub Action will also run some of these tests on the MSRV and three platforms in total:

 - Tier 1 platforms: MacOS, Linux and Windows
-- Tier 2 platforms: Android and Linux
+- Tier 2 platforms: Android and iOS